South Tangerang Banten, Indonesia Travel Guide

 Street food remains an excellent option for budget-conscious travelers seeking local tastes.

-South Tangerang’s dining scene echoes its modern, multicultural identity.
+South Tangerang’s dining scene echoes its current, multicultural identity.
 Beyond the traditional Indonesian dishes, a wealth of foreign choices await.